 4.2B.2.11.1 Introduction This clause contains the requirements for measurements on inter-RAT E-UTRAN cells when Srxlev ≤ SIntraSearchP or Squal ≤ SIntraSearchQ and when the UE is configured any of the following relaxed measurement critera: - Relaxed measurement criterion for a stationary UE defined in clause 5.2.4.9.3 in [1], - Relaxed measurement criterion for a stationary UE not at cell edge defined in clause 5.2.4.9.4 in [1], - Both low mobility criterion and stationary criterion as defined in clause 5.2.4.9.1 and 5.2.4.9.3 or 5.2.4.9.4 in [1] respectively

+For RedCap UE with 1 Rx, [1] dB offset is applied to the thresholds used for lowMobilityEvaluation, cellEdgeEvaluation, stationaryMobilityEvaluation and cellEdgeEvaluationWhileStationary in [2].
+[The offset is subtracted from s-SearchDeltaP [2] and s-SearchDeltaP-Stationary [2] while it is added to other RSRP and RSRQ thresholds].

+Editor’s Note: FFS: Sign of the offset to each threshold can be added based on the agreement.